Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ## Purpose
 We are not trying to ruin Prodigy Math Game; we want to fix it.
 However, Prodigy has ignored all of our security reports, and has gone as far as to block a user from their Zendesk support center, simply because they reported hacks.
 We created this repository to show them the security issues directly.

+# Script based hacks are back!
+Stay tuned for more info!

 # We are working on a chat room that links to our cheat menu!
 Beta test it [here](http://prodigyhacking.ml:3000), and source code can be found [here](https://github.com/Prodigy-Hacking/ProdigyIRC)!

 # Notice: